skip to Main Content

 Key Features of Subchapter V

-•Continued Ownership and Management.
-Non-consensual plan confirmation in Subchapter V differs radically from the “cramdown” rules of traditional chapter 11 cases.
-Under the absolute priority rule in non-Subchapter V cases, existing owners cannot retain equity in the debtor over the objection of a class of unsecured creditors, unless the class is paid in full or the owners contribute new capital into the company.
+Non-consensual plan confirmation in Subchapter V differs radically from the “cramdown” rules of traditional Chapter 11 cases.
+Under the absolute priority rule in non-Subchapter V cases, existing owners cannot retain equity in the debtor over the objection of a class of unsecured creditors, unless the class is paid in full or the owners contribute new capital to the company.
 Most often in small business cases, relinquishing equity is not a viable option for a small business, because the owners are the only managers willing or able to run the business.
 In addition, small business owners often do not have sufficient cash or ability to borrow to buy the debtor’s reorganized equity.
-Therefore, creditor consent often is a prerequisite to confirming a non-Subchapter V case, giving creditors substantial leverage over the small business owner.
+Therefore, creditor consent is often a prerequisite to confirming a non-Subchapter V case, giving creditors substantial leverage over the small business owner.

 In a Subchapter V case, as long as unsecured creditors are to be paid the debtor’s “disposable income” for a period of three years (or up to five years if extended by the court), equity holders will continue to own and manage their business, even where creditors all vote against the plan and object to confirmation.
 Disposable income includes income that is reasonably necessary to be expended “for the payment of expenditures necessary for the continuation, preservation, or operation of the business of the debtor.”
 11 U.S.C. § 1191(d)(2).

-•No Disclosure Statement Requirement.
-A chapter 11 disclosure statement is not required in Subchapter V, unless ordered by the court for cause.
+A Chapter 11 disclosure statement is not required in Subchapter V unless ordered by the court for cause.
 11 U.S.C. § 1181(b).
 Elimination of the disclosure statement reduces costs significantly and expedites the plan confirmation process.
-The chapter 11 plan itself, however, must contain a brief history of the debtor’s business operations, a liquidation analysis, and projections with respect to the debtor’s ability to make plan payments.
+The Chapter 11 plan itself, however, must contain a brief history of the debtor’s business operations, a liquidation analysis, and projections with respect to the debtor’s ability to make plan payments.
 11 U.S.C. § 1190(1).

-•Delayed Payment of Administrative Expense Claims.
-In contrast to a traditional chapter 11 case, where administrative expense claims have to be paid on a plan’s effective date or in the ordinary course of business, a small business debtor in Subchapter V may stretch out payment of administrative expense claims over the term of the chapter 11 plan.
+In contrast to a traditional Chapter 11 case, where administrative expense claims have to be paid on a plan’s effective date or in the ordinary course of business, a small business debtor in Subchapter V may stretch out payment of administrative expense claims over the term of the Chapter 11 plan.
 11 U.S.C. § 1191(e).

-•90 Days to File A Plan.
-Subchapter V debtors are required to file a plan not later than 90 days after entering bankruptcy, unless the need for the extension is caused by circumstances “for which the debtor should not justly be held accountable.”
+Subchapter V debtors are required to file a plan not later than 90 days after entering bankruptcy unless the need for the extension is caused by circumstances “for which the debtor should not justly be held accountable.”
 11 U.S.C. § 1189(b).

-•No U.S. Trustee Quarterly Fees.
-Subchapter V debtors are excused from the obligation imposed on other chapter 11 debtors to pay quarterly fees to the United States Trustee System Fund.2
+Subchapter V debtors are excused from the obligation imposed on other Chapter 11 debtors to pay quarterly fees to the United States Trustee System Fund.2

 Continuing Creditor Protections

-Although Subchapter V provides small business debtors with substantial benefits, several important creditor protections in chapter 11 remain applicable.
+Although Subchapter V provides small businesses debtors with substantial benefits, several important creditor protections in Chapter 11 remain applicable.
 These include, without limitation:

-•To assume executory contracts,3 small business debtors must still cure defaults and, where required, provide adequate assurance of future performance.
+• To assume executory contracts,3 small businesses debtors must still cure defaults and, where required, provide adequate assurance of future performance.
 11 U.S.C. § 365(b).

-•Claims for goods delivered within 20 days prior to the bankruptcy are still treated as administrative expenses claims under 11 U.S.C. § 503(b)(9).4
+• Claims for goods delivered within 20 days prior to the bankruptcy are still treated as administrative expense claims under 11 U.S.C. § 503(b)(9).4

 Each of these provisions, in appropriate circumstances, may be used by creditors to secure better treatment than that being offered by a Subchapter V debtor.
 Because Subchapter V is so new, however, there is not yet any case law guidance on how these creditor protections will be used and applied under the new law.